Measurement of two-neutrino double electron capture half-life of $^{124}$Xe with PandaX-4T: Data analysis

-where 13.7~eV is the average energy to generate a quanta in liquid xenon. $S1$ and $S2_{\rm b}$ (bottom-only $S2$) have been corrected for spatial uniformity and temporal stability~\cite{PandaX:2024med}.
+where $W$ = 13.7~eV is the average energy to generate quanta in liquid xenon ~\cite{Szydagis:2011tk}. ${Q^{c}_{\rm S2_{\rm b}}}$ and $Q^{c}_{\rm S1}$ are the $S1$ and $S2_{\rm b}$ charges that have been corrected for spatial uniformity and temporal stability~\cite{PandaX:2024med}.
 The reconstruction parameters, ($g1$, $g2_{\rm b}$), are calibrated using the mono-energetic electron-recoil (ER) peaks including 41.5\,keV ($^{\rm 83m}$Kr), 164\,keV ($^{\rm 131m}$Xe), and 236\,keV ($^{\rm 129m}$Xe\,+\,$^{\rm 127}$Xe).
 Unlike the dark matter analysis in the low energy range, the values of ($g1$, $g2_{\rm b}$) are separately fitted for Run0 and Run1 using the Doke-plot method~\cite{Doke:2002oab} to optimize energy reconstruction accuracy within our ROI, yielding $(0.100 \pm 0.001, 4.0 \pm 0.1)$ for Run0 and $(0.096 \pm 0.001, 4.5 \pm 0.1)$ for Run1.

 The accuracy of energy reconstruction and the energy resolution are verified using the ER peaks mentioned above, as shown in Figure~\ref{fig:energy}.
 The deviations of reconstructed energies $E_{\rm rec}$ from their theoretical values $E_{\rm true}$ are smaller than 1\% for the reconstructed energies.
 The energy resolution is defined by calculating the ratio of the standard deviation $\sigma$ to the expected energy $E_{\rm true}$, obtained from Gaussian fits to the reconstructed spectra.
 We model the energy deviation and energy resolution as functions of energy as